Complete-the-Code/ctc2-phase-1/README.md

 We have a bunch of dipshits on Discord that have been trying to figure out what exactly the backs of the cards are supposed to mean.

 If you have a symbol please post the image in the [Discord](https://discord.gg/dbrand) or [Subreddit](https://www.reddit.com/r/dbrand)!, additionally you can post it on Twitter using [#CTC2](https://twitter.com/hashtag/CTC2).

+Cards that have been collected so far can be seen [here](/acquiredSymbols).

 More infomation on the Zodiac Killer Cipher can be seen [here](http://zodiackillersite.com/viewtopic.php?f=23&t=5079) and [here](https://www.dcode.fr/zodiac-killer-cipher).